Skip to content

 Help with housework

-If you're finding it hard to keep your home clean, support is available.
-It can help you stay safe, independent and comfortable.
+If you're finding it hard to keep your home clean, support is available to help you stay independent.

-This type of support is sometimes called home help or domestic support.
-It’s different from personal care, but you can have both.
+This is called home help or domestic support.
+It’s different from personal care, but you can get both.

 Find local services